RengokuryuuHonokaCrimsonFlame/Teaching-HEIGVD-AMT-2019-Project-Two/doc/testing_strategy.md

 We use cucumber to implement automated functional tests for our APIs.

-These tests are usefull to know if the application returns the right http status code and if the body of the response (if one) has a correct shape.
+These tests are useful to make sure if the application returns the correct http status code and whether the body of the response (if there is one) has a correct shape.

 ## Jmeter